 Jeopardy – The suspect aggressively approached and attacked the officer.
 At that point, Jeopardy is self-evident.
 Posture and language play a role in establishing Jeopardy.

 Then after walking or running away, the suspect turned around and came back.
 All three criteria are met again.

 AOJ – All three have to be there.

 The mere presence or absence of a weapon is simply not relevant, UNLESS the altercation also meets the other criteria.
 This media and social obsession with the singular issue of the suspect being armed is misplaced and mistaken.
 The only thing that matters is whether the “Lethal Triad” of criteria have been simultaneously met.
 That is what matters in terms of the legal justification of lethal force.
 And, it applies to Law Enforcement and citizens, using Lethal Force while claiming self-defense, ALIKE.

 But, there’s more!

 Also… You should know that some states (only a few) have a FOURTH leg to the criteria for Lethal Force.
 It is called “Preclusion.”
 It’s a fancy legal term that means that IN ADDITION to “AOJ,” you have to prove that you could not escape or avoid the attack.
 A few states require you to retreat if at all possible.
 And, if you use lethal force, you’ll have to prove that you couldn’t or tried to retreat.
 (Note that preclusion does not apply to law enforcement officers.)

-You should also know… In the case of your home or vehicle being invaded or breached by an attacker, most states (but not all) have a “Castle Doctrine” law in place that ASSUMES the “Lethal Triad – AOJ” has been met by the mere presence of an intruder.
+You should also know… In the case of your home or vehicle being invaded or breached by an attacker, most states (but not all) have a “Castle Doctrine” law in place that ASSUMES the “Lethal Triad – AOJ” has been met by the mere presence of an intruder and that a person would reasonably believe he or she was in danger.
 And, there is no requirement to retreat (Preclusion).